naugtur/xhr/README.md

 ### `options.qs`

 A value to be transformed into a query string.
-This library does not provide a parser for `options.qs` out of the box: you must define it yourself as `xhr.queryStringStringify`.
+This library does not provide a serializer for `options.qs` out of the box: you must define it yourself as `xhr.qsSerialize`.

-If `options.qs` is defined, and `xhr.queryStringStringify` is not, then an Error will be thrown.
+If `options.qs` is defined, and `xhr.qsSerialize` is not, then an Error will be thrown.

 For more, see [Query string support](#query-string-support).